utiko/Applozic-iOS-SDK/INTEGRATION-DOC.md

 Note : Framework folder has two frameworks.

 1. Universal framework: Complied for both simultor and real devices.
 2. Archive framework: Complied for real device only.
-When archiving your app, please use achive framework.
+When archiving your app, please use archive framework.

 **Add framework to your project:**